 What kind of exhibits are enjoyable for blind people?

 Another approach is individually guided tours.
-While often these are not necessarily advertised, it is just the matter of asking.
-When I wanted to visit museums on my own, I wrote to the staff explained that I was totally blind, and asked if there is anything they could allow me to touch from their collection.
+While often these are not necessarily advertised, it is just a matter of asking.
+When I wanted to visit museums on my own, I wrote to the staff explained that I was blind, and asked if there was anything they could allow me to touch from their collection.
 I would say more than 90 percent of the cases I got a positive response and they made my visit very enjoyable.
 The rest was no response at all.
-I have never once heard that it will not be possible, museum staff was always very accommodating and somehow tried to make my visit enjoyable.
+I have never once heard that it would not be possible, museum staff was always very accommodating and somehow tried to make my visit enjoyable.

 Conclusion